 - Sui-Fon from Bleach wears two braids wrapped in white cloth or ribbons, with metal rings at the ends (which she does not use as weapons).
 As a member of a military organization, this is justified.

 - And after Arrancar Ggio Vega releases, he gains a blade on his braids.

 - Also Vizard Risa.

-- Vita from Magical Girl Lyrical Nanoha franchise keeps her hair braided to remind us who the resident Badass Adorable is.
+- Vita from the Lyrical Nanoha franchise keeps her hair braided to remind the viewers how Badass Adorable she is.

 - Elsa de Sica in Gunslinger Girl.

 - In Fullmetal Alchemist May has six long ones.

 - Edward is a rare male example.

 - Izumi, who taught Ed and Al both to fight and to use alchemy, wears her hair in what appears to be multiple braids.